 - Samuel George Pollock (1872-1877)

 Born 1872 at Dargalong (near Tabilk and Nagambie).
 He died at age 5.

 Born 1874 at Mooroopna.
-He married Mary Ann Harris in 1901 and died at Yerong Creek NSW in 1950.
+(Mary Jane’s parents were living at Mooroopna) He married Mary Ann Harris in 1901 and died at Yerong Creek NSW in 1950.

 - Robert Pollock (1876-1916)

 Born 1876 at Mooroopna.
 He married Isabella Annie Wilson and died at Balldale NSW in 1916.